xiaoylu/leetcode_category/Javascript/Readme.md

 > Declare all local variables with either const or let.
 Use const by default, unless a variable needs to be reassigned.
 The var keyword must not be used.

 Both `let` and `const` are block-scoped.
 But `const` does not allow re-assignment and re-declaration.
-The `const` variable is a constant pointer.
+The `const` variable is a constant pointer and it can be optimized by browser.

 ```
 // Wrong: `i` is redefined (not reassigned) on each loop step.